Last updated: 10/29/23 | October 29th, 2023

 How to Apply for a Visa

-It isn’t hard to apply for the Non-Immigrant B visa necessary to teach English in Thailand and your school will help you do, but there are quite a few steps to getting it and then starting teaching.
+It isn’t hard to apply for the Non-Immigrant B visa necessary to teach English in Thailand.
+Your school will help you do it, but there are quite a few steps to getting it and then starting teaching.
+For the most up-to-date requirements, visit Thailand’s official website for consular services, but here’s the general process:

 First, make sure your passport has validity beyond six months and have passport photos for applications, as well as your original bachelor’s degree, transcripts, and a certified criminal background check.

-Next, you’ll need to apply for a visa from outside of Thailand and include a letter from your employer with the job offer.
+Next, you’ll need to apply for a visa from outside of Thailand.
+You’ll need to include a letter from your employer with the job offer as well as proof of finances (20,000 THB per person).
 Once you have your visa, your employer steps in and handles the paperwork, completing the remainder of the application on your behalf.

 After the visa is complete, you’ll need to have a physical exam and a medical certificate from a Thai doctor and then get your work permit.
 From there, it’s on to the Immigration Department in order to extend your visa in your passport for 12 months.